What Is a Creatinine Test?

 There are two main ways doctors use creatinine tests to measure kidney function:

 Urine tests.
 Creatinine clearance can be pinpointed by measuring the amount of creatinine in a sample of pee collected over 24 hours.
-This method requires a person to urinate exclusively in a plastic jug for one day, then bring it in for testing.
+This method requires a person to place all his urine in a plastic jug for one day, then bring it in for testing.
 This method is inconvenient and is now often done anymore, but it may be necessary to diagnose some kidney conditions.

 For practical reasons, the blood test estimation method for GFR is used far more often than the 24-hour urine collection test for creatinine clearance.
 However, the use of 24-hour collections for creatinine clearance may still be useful in patients who have large muscle mass or a marked decrease in muscle mass.